Is the thought of a kitchen filled with Halloween candy giving you the heebie-jeebies?

 - Why do I want this?

-- Do I want this for my taste buds (will it taste any better than the last)?
+- Do I want this for my taste buds (will it taste any better than the last bite)?

-- Do I want this for my body?
+- Do I want this for my body (is it fueling me)?

-- Do I want this for myself emotionally?
+- Do I want this for myself emotionally (am I using this food as a crutch)?

-As you answer these questions remember that there is ALWAYS more food, you can always have another treat tomorrow, and your decision making is more powerful than your sweet tooth.
+As you answer these questions remember that there is ALWAYS more food, you can always have another treat tomorrow, and your desire for health IS stronger than your sweet tooth.

 Tip Three: Discard The Leftovers